ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/module_overview.md

 Instead, the P Model follows the coordination hypothesis {cite}`haxeltine:1996a,maire:2012a`, which asserts that plants coordinate investment in those two assimilation rates, such that $A_c = A_j$.
-Note that this coordination requires time and so the standard P Model is typically to make predictions under average conditions on the scale of weeks to months.
-The subdaily P Model _also_ follows the coordination hypothesis, but coordinates on the specific conditions encountered during a daytime acclimation window and also experiences lags in how quickly coordination can occur.
+Note that this coordination requires time and so the standard P Model is typically used to make predictions from average conditions on the scale of weeks to months.
+The subdaily P Model _also_ follows the coordination hypothesis, but coordinates on the specific conditions encountered during a daytime acclimation window and includes lags in how quickly the coordinated investment adjusts to changing conditions.

 In addition to the two P Model forms, this module also provides two extensions that build on the P Model: